bagder/http2-explained/HOWTO-TRANSLATE.md

 We only use the markdown version these days.
 The old FODT files that can be found are only kept for historic references.

+The images used in the document are all used for all translations so use the same URL reference to get them into your translated version, use no local images unless there's a specific need for translation reasons.

 ## It will change

 This document is a living document and will keep getting updated and improved